 The use of paraffin based emollient skin creams, although generally safe to use, can become flammable when exposed to an ignition source, such as a naked flame, cigarette or heater.
-Emollient creams are often used for dry skin conditions, and with regular use, clothing, dressings, and bed sheets can become impregnated with the product.
+Emollient creams are often used for dry skin conditions such as psoriasis, eczema, bed sores and ulcers.
+With regular use, clothing, dressings, and bed sheets can become impregnated with the product.
 This build up of residue can become highly flammable and act as an accelerant when ignited.

 To reduce the risk of this happening:

 They are moisturisers which may contain paraffin, shea or cocoa butter, beeswax, lanolin, nut oil or mineral oils and they work by covering the skin with a protective film or barrier which keeps the moisture in.

 Emollients are commonly prescribed by GPs, nurses and other clinicians over long periods of time to treat skin conditions such as psoriasis, eczema and sores.
 Many of these products can also be purchased over the counter in chemists and supermarkets.

 Yes they are.
 We encourage their use as recommended by medical professionals and the manufacturer’s instructions.

 No. If you put a match to a sample of emollient skin product it would not ignite.